 to name a few).
 In Devon's case its proximity to Cornwall, with its

-own rich Celtic ancestry, has probably also hindered recognition of
+own rich Celtic ancestry, has probably also hindered any recognition

-Professor Thomas Huxley, President of both the Royal Society
+In 1870 Professor Thomas Huxley, president of both the Royal Society

 and of the Ethnological Society, and friend of Charles Darwin, stated

-that '(Devonians) are as little Anglo-Saxon as Northumbrians are Welsh'
+that '(Devonians) are as little Anglo-Saxon as Northumbrians are Welsh',

 by which he meant that Devonians are genetically descended from the

 Brythonic Celts, rather than the Germanic tribes of the Angles or

 Saxons who give the term 'Anglo-Saxon' (and the term England) its